-According to a report released earlier this week by the Environmental Working Group, 40 percent of receipts from business like McDonalds, CVS, Whole Foods, Wal-Mart, Safeway, and even the U.S. Postal Service are contaminated with the endrocrine-disrupter and carcinogen bisphenol A, aka the chemical that took down Sigg.
-The BPA is used in the thermal paper the receipts are printed on and can easily be absorbed through the skin and mouth.
+According to a report released earlier this week by the Environmental Working Group, 40 percent of receipts from business like McDonalds, CVS, Whole Foods, Wal-Mart, Safeway, and even the U.S. Postal Service are contaminated with the endrocrine-disrupter and carcinogen bisphenol A. The BPA is used in the thermal paper the receipts are printed on and can easily be absorbed through the skin and mouth.

 Researchers found that the total amount of BPA on some receipts was 250 to 1,000 greater than the amount found in a can of food.

-Here are eight tips for minimizing your exposure to BPA in reciepts from the Environmental Working Group:
+Here are eight tips for minimizing your exposure to BPA in receipts from the Environmental Working Group:

-•Do not use alcohol-based hand cleaners after handling receipts.
-A recent study showed that these products can increase the skin's BPA absorption (Biedermann 2010).
+- Do not use alcohol-based hand cleaners after handling receipts.
+A recent study showed that these products can increase the skin's BPA absorption.

-The good news is that only 40% of receipts were found to have BPA, which means the technology to print BPA-free receipts is out there.
+The good news is that only 40 percent of receipts were found to have BPA, which means the technology to print BPA-free receipts is out there.